openZH/covid_19/README.md

 - Unified dataset <br>
 - More detailed dataset <br>

-##   Unified dataset
+##   Unified datase

 We generate this data using manual and automated procedures and check it on a daily basis at 6pm CET.

+Note that we only publish data that are reported by the Swiss Cantons and the Principality of Liechtenstein.
+Thus, gaps result if a Swiss Cantons or the Principality of Liechtenstein did not report data for a specific date.
+For this reason

-Note that only numbers communicated by the cantons are published in the files, i.e. it's possible that there are gaps, when a canton did not provide a certain number on a date.
+it is possible that there are gaps, when a canton did not provide a certain number on a date.
 It's on purpose that the cumulative numbers are not carried forward if no new number is communicated.

 This list provides an overview of how the data for each spatial unit are collected: